epochjs/epoch/getting-started/index.md

 #### Specific Overrides

-For multi-series charts, the data format requires that you supply a `label` for each series.
+For multi-series charts, the data format lets your supply an optional `label` for each series.
 We create a "dasherized" class name from this label and associate it with the rendered output of the chart.
 For instance, take the following data for an area chart: